The Guiding an Improved Dementia Experience (GUIDE) Model

-By integrating expert care, education, and community resources, GUIDE empowers families to navigate the complexities of dementia with confidence and support.
+By integrating expert clinical care, education, and community-based resources, the GUIDE Model empowers families to navigate the complexities of dementia with confidence.
+Participants receive the support they need while continuing to cherish meaningful moments together at home.

 Eligible GUIDE beneficiaries